kotamorishi/rolling_galactic/README.md

 This application is server and client pair.
 You can run this server application on Raspberry Pi 4 or almost any Python3 environment.

-I am running this server at http://rolling.kotamorishita.com/ You can use this server for testing. if many people use this server, it will be down.
+I am running this server at https://rolling.kotamorishita.com/ Feel free to use this server for testing purpose.

 ## Server setup
 Server app is written in Python3 with Flask.